techidaily/site-article-helps/source/_posts/new-crosslinked-content-strategy-instagram-plus-tiktok-collaboration.md

 * **Algorithms:** TikTok algorithm prefers fresh content and ensures that users see the new content across the app first.
 In comparison, the Instagram algorithm ensures that reels reach the maximum number of existing users.
 It makes reels more suitable from the business point of view.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uSfA74aeYeA?si=HdJSMdeS7HVtS6-j" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### Things You Need to be Aware of Before Repurposing TikTok Videos to Reels

 It is possible to share the TikTok videos directly on Instagram as reels, but it should be avoided.
 The TikTok videos have a different aspect ratio than reels and have a TikTok watermark attached.
 These issues should be resolved before sharing TikTok videos as reels.